 Book one in advance and try it yourself The Best Pad Thai in Bangkok together with some Western dishes.
 Promise you, the food here is mediocre that you may be craving for more.
 Prepare your “stomach” for a romantic and delicious night like that.

-Used to be the seat of power and spiritual heart of the Thai kingdom, Grand Palace takes pride in its architecture that showcases the glorious beauty of golden pagoda, modern building where the royal family used to stay and gardens where hundreds of flowers and trees are planted.
+Used to be the seat of power and spiritual heart of the Thai kingdom, Grand Palace takes pride in its architecture that showcases the glorious beauty of golden pagoda, a modern building where the royal family used to stay and gardens where hundreds of flowers and trees are planted.
 This dazzling, spectacular complex ranks No. 1 in top must-visit places in Bangkok.

 It will take you at least a half day to explore the whole complex since it is quite huge and contains multiple building insides.